 Dr. Hassaballa is co-author of The Beliefnet Guide to Islam (Doubleday), and his essay, “Why I Love the Ten Commandments,” was published in the award-winning book Taking Back Islam (Rodale).
-His latest book, Noble Brother, is the story of the Prophet Muhammad told entirely in poetry.
+His book, Noble Brother, is the story of the Prophet Muhammad told entirely in poetry.
+It is now published in its second edition.
+Dr. Hassaballa’s first work of Fiction, Code Blue, is now available worldwide by Faithful Word Press.

 In 2007, this blog was nominated for a Brass Crescent Award for a blog that is “the most stimulating, insightful, and philosophical, providing the best rebuttals to extremist ideology and making an impact whenever they post.”
 God, Faith, and a Pen has also received an award for being one of the Top Muslim Blogs for 2010 by Awarding The Web.

 In addition to writing, Dr. Hassaballa helped found the Chicago Chapter of the Council on American Islamic Relations and currently serves on their board of directors.
-He also co-founded the Bayan H. Hassaballa Charitable Foundation and serves as its Executive Director.
+He also co-founded the Bayan Hassaballa Foundation and has served as its Executive Director.
+He is now the Foundation’s Treasurer.